LEARNING GUIDE TO:

 When showing a filmed version in its entirety after the book has been read, teachers can ask students to fill out a chart comparing scenes in the novel with scenes in the movie, rating their relative effectiveness.

-For classes having trouble with the text, teachers can chunk the movie and interweave it with portions of the novel which the class has just read.
+For classes having trouble with the text, teachers can chunk the movie and interweave it with sections of the novel.

 The Valley of the Ashes and Party at the New York Apartment: — approximately 6.25 minutes — Tom takes Nick to the Valley of the Ashes to "meet my girl"; audience is shown the Dr. Eckleburg sign; Nick meets George Wilson and Myrtle; Nick attends party in N.Y. at Tom and Myrtle's apartment; Tom breaks Myrtle's nose; all of scene 2: 8:53 - 15:05.